 Inside, the Lexus LF-C2 treated its occupants to a luxurious and spacious cabin.
 Of particular note is the way it incorporates the exterior with a special centre console treatment that originates from the rear deck and runs down the length of the cabin all the way to the dashboard.

-Lexus LF-SA: Ultra-compact urban 2+2
+Lexus LF-SA: ultra-compact urban 2+2

-Designed to illustrate its passion for identifying upcoming design trends, the Lexus LF-SA (Lexus Future Small Adventurer) concept explores a bold and emotional solution to the sub-B segment Lexus currently does not compete in.
+Designed to illustrate its passion for identifying upcoming design trends, the Lexus LF-SA (Lexus Future Small Adventurer) concept explored a bold and emotional solution to the sub-B segment Lexus currently does not compete in.

 Reflecting the spirit of weekend adventure in everyday city driving, the LF-SA predicts a future in which Lexus drivers will still be able to enjoy the real life luxury of driving themselves, while also benefiting from the latest in on-board connectivity, infotainment and safety.
 The spirit of adventure is even reflected in the colour scheme; the silver exterior finish a reference to space exploration, the interior inspired by the spectacle of a solar eclipse.

-Lexus LF-FC: Beyond the conventional
+Lexus LF-FC: beyond the conventional

 The visionary Lexus LF-FC (Lexus Future Flagship Car / Fuel Cell) concept was revealed at the 2015 Tokyo Motor Show and offered a compelling peek into the design and technology direction of the brand’s future flagship saloon.
 The styling embodies L-finesse design philosophy with an elegant yet purposeful exterior design mated to a luxurious, comfortable and futuristic interior.